Balanced Budget Act of 1997: Savings

 The act had a five-year savings goal and a ten-year savings goal following its enactment in 1997.
 The five-year savings goal was $116.4 billion which would be achieved by limiting growth rates in payments to hospitals and physicians under fee-for-service arrangements.
 This plan also involved the change of the methods of payment made to rehabilitation hospitals, home health agencies, skilled nursing facilities, and outpatient service agencies as well as the reduction of payments to Medicare managed care plans and the slowing of growth rates of these same care plans.
 The ten-year savings goal was $393.8 billion using the same savings methods as the five-year goal to achieve the savings in 2007.

-Impact on Beneficiaries
+Impact on beneficiaries

-Beneficiaries of Medicaid were also affected by the spending cuts on the health system in order to save money.
-The price of Medicare premiums increased by nearly $1.3 billion after five years and after 10 years the premiums increased by nearly $8.3 billion in total.
+Beneficiaries of Medicare were also affected by the spending cuts on the health system in order to save money.
+Medicare premiums increased by nearly $1.3 billion in the first five years and nearly $8.3 billion over 10 years.
 It was estimated that the increase in premiums for beneficiaries would be around forty-five dollars, raising the average premium to $105.

 Despite the increase in premium price beneficiaries would also see improvements in their health care coverage following the enactment of the Balanced Budget Act.
 They would also see a decrease in the amount of outpatient cost-sharing, also known as co-pays.
 A few examples of new things that would be covered with this new plan are annual mammograms and pap smears with no deductibles, prostate exams, diabetes self-management services, and colorectal cancer screening.